 You can begin a memoir by giving the reader a peek into what you are thinking now, what you thought then, or what you’re thinking now about what happened back then.
-You may decide to start off with a quick rundown of your family genealogy, if that’s relevant, or just dive right into the moment of crisis that shattered your life.
+You may decide to start off with a quick rundown of your family genealogy if it’s relevant, or just dive right into the moment of crisis that shattered your life.

 Other memoirs begin at a sprint as the author races to victory or watches his life careen off course.